helloideabox/dashboard-welcome-elementor/readme.txt

 == Changelog ==
+= 1.0.5 - April 20, 2020 =
+* 	Tested compatibility with latest versions of WP and Elementor
+*	Added logic for usage analytics

 = 1.0.4 - August 28, 2018 =
 * 	Fix: PHP error on plugin page when Elementor is not active in multisite network

 = 1.0.3 - August 17, 2018 =
 *	Enhancement: Added an option in main site to hide DWE settings from subsites in multisite enviornment